LTroya/react-expensify-app/README.md

 # React expensify app

+To test or run the application, copy `.env.example` file and rename it to `.env.test` or `.env.development` and replace the firebase credentials with your own.

-In order to up and running the app, run this commands in your command line:
+After setting your credentials, run this commands in your command line:

 - npm install or yarn install
 - npm start or yarn start